Storing a Catalina 27 for Great Lakes Winters

 Storing a Catalina 27 for a Great Lakes Winter

 We have a wonderful “Good Old Boat”.
 The Catalina 27 is the Chevy of sailboats.
 They are a wonderful day sailing craft with the capacity for cruising ports up and down the Great Lakes.
 We bought her used in Bay City Michigan and sailed her almost exclusively in Saginaw Bay.
 She was built in 1973 when they weren’t sure how much fiberglass to use.
 Consequently, her hull is pretty thick, and she has fared well for a 45-year-old boat.
-We were proud to keep her in near original condition down to the golden plaid cushions in the salon.
+We are proud to keep her in near original condition down to the 1970's era golden plaid cushions in the saloon.

 Long Term Storage for a Catalina 27 on a Budget